eddwebster/football_analytics/README.md

 <h5 id="2021"> 2021</h5>

 *    [6MapNet: Representing Soccer Players from Tracking Data a Triplet Network](https://dtai.cs.kuleuven.be/events/MLSA21/papers/MLSA21_paper_kim.pdf) (2021) by Hyunsung Kim, Jihun Kim, Dongwook Chung, Jonghyun Lee, Jinsung Yoon and Sang-Ki Ko;
-*    [A Bayesian Approach to In-Game Win Probability in Soccer](https://dl.acm.org/doi/10.1145/3447548.3467194) (2021) by Pieter Robberechts, Jan Van Haaren, and Jesse Davis.
+*    [A Bayesian Approach to In-Game Win Probability in Soccer](https://dl.acm.org/doi/10.1145/3447548.3467194) (2021) by Pieter Robberechts,[Jan Van Haaren](https://twitter.com/JanVanHaaren), and Jesse Davis.
 See the accompanying blog [[link](https://dtai.cs.kuleuven.be/sports/blog/a-bayesian-approach-to-in-game-win-probability)];
 *    [A Career in Football: What Is Behind an Outstanding Market Value?](https://dtai.cs.kuleuven.be/events/MLSA21/papers/MLSA21_paper_acs.pdf) (2021) by Balázs Ács and László Toka;
 *    [A Copula-Based Hidden Markov Model for Classification of Tactics in Football](https://arxiv.org/pdf/2002.01193.pdf) (2021) by Marius Oetting.
 See accompanying NESSIS talk [[link](https://www.youtube.com/watch?v=X2m40JSS2M0)];
 *    [A Framework for the Fine-Grained Evaluation of the Instantaneous Expected Value of Soccer Possessions](https://link.springer.com/article/10.1007%2Fs10994-021-05989-6) (2021) by Javier Fernández, Luke Bornn and Daniel Cervone;